 Baseboards are another concern for chewing (all) rabbits.
 Wooden baseboard corners and edges seem to scream to be chewed on by your rabbit.
 If these can be avoided in the room where your rabbit roams that is ideal, but if not, you should cover or protect the baseboards to avoid them being destroyed.
-Some rabbit owners make custom baseboard protectors by using pieces of wood with hinges that stand up to block the boards, wire and plastic storage cube pieces that snap together and lean up against the wall, short pieces of wooden fence pickets individually attached with removable adhesive pieces (i.e. Command™ strips) so they can be replaced as needed, and other creative protective options.
-Some people simple line the entire room with play pen sections to protect the walls, corners, doors, and baseboards.
+Some rabbit owners make custom baseboard protectors by using pieces of wood with hinges that stand up to block the boards.
+You can use wire and plastic storage cube pieces that snap together and lean up against the wall, short pieces of wooden fence pickets individually attached with removable adhesive pieces (i.e. Command™ strips) so they can be replaced as needed, and other creative protective options.
+Some people simply line the entire room with playpen sections to protect the walls, corners, doors, and baseboards.
 Plastic corner protectors that attach with adhesive are also useful for baseboard corners.

 Cords and wires are not only things that are hard to replace on lamps and electronics but they are also extremely dangerous to your bunny if they are chewed.
 Electrical shocks and burns are seen in rabbits that chew on wires and death is even possible from the initial electrocution or side effects of the damage it does to the mouth.

 Make sure all electrical cords and wires are out of reach of your rabbit.
 Utilize ceiling lights whenever possible or keep lamps on a table.
 Protect cords with plastic cord protectors, flex tubing (corrugated plastic tubing), or PVC pipe if you absolutely cannot avoid a cord being in the room with your rabbit but you should do everything you can to keep your rabbit from having access to electrical cords.
 Use a baby electrical outlet plug to make sure your rabbit doesn't try to chew the outlet opening as well.